Ensembl/ensembl-cdm-docs/README.md

 ### Issues

 Issues with the CDM are tracked using Github issues.

+### Contact us

-Alternatively, the Ensembl team can be contacted using the "contact us" link.
+The Ensembl team can be contacted using the "contact us" link on the Ensembl [website](https://beta.ensembl.org) if there are any questions relating to the model.